manojchawda/amplitude-dev-center/docs/data/destinations/webengage-cohort.md

 - This integration is only available for customers who have paid plans with Amplitude.
 - You must enable this integration in each Amplitude project you want to use it in.
-- Amplitude matches the `user_id` to the `id` in WebEngage to associate events.
-If a user with that `id` doesn't exist in WebEngage, WebEngage creates a user.
-Make sure that the Amplitude `user_id` field matches the WebEngage `id` field to avoid user duplication.
+- Amplitude matches the user_id to the CUID within WebEngage to associated cohorts.
+If a user with that CUID doesn't exist within WebEngage, a user is not created.
+Make sure that the Amplitude user_id field matches the WebEngage id field i.e. CUID to avoid user duplication.

 ## Setup

 ### WebEngage setup

-1. In WebEngage, navigate to Settings > Integrations > Amplitude.
+1. In WebEngage, navigate to Data Platform > Integrations > REST API
 2. Copy the API key to your clipboard.

 ### Amplitude setup